 We also support scientific research and experimental development projects with data and insights from our services, however, in such cases we only provide the relevant institution with anonymised data sets.

 Where Schibsted is the data controller and uses data processors that are located outside of the EU/EEA, we do this only in cases where

 - the transfer location and recipient is judged to be adequate under rules established under the GDPR, or

 - the transfer takes place under the standard contractual clauses as defined by the EU Commission to regulate such transfers under the GDPR and necessary supplementary safeguards have been implemented.

 Schibsted operates with the general rule that we only keep user personal data for as long as we have to in order to fully execute the purpose for which it was collected.
 We also store data based on legal requirements like book-keeping and accounting requirements.
 Specific retention periods may vary depending on the country.

 Your rights as a user and as a data subject

-Users can request a deletion of their personal data as held by Schibsted Sverige at any time by accessing the Schibsted account administration interface.||Users in Sweden can access the Schibsted account administration interface here.|
+Users can request a deletion of their personal data as held by Schibsted at any time by accessing the Schibsted or other digital account administration interface.
+In some instances users may need to contact customer support to request data deletion.

 The right to restrict processing and the right to object to processing

 Use of data for journalistic purposes